Garadice Lough: Geography

-Garadice Lough is located 8 km east of Ballinamore in South Leitrim.
+Garadice Lough is located 8 km east of Ballinamore in south County Leitrim.
 It is about 3 km wide from west to east and covers an area of 3.89 km2.
 The lake has three islands, two of which are named: Church Island and Cherry Island (Irish: Cloch-inse-na-dtorc).

 Hydrology

 Garadice Lough now forms part of the Shannon–Erne Waterway.
 Its inflow was formerly named the Yellow River and the outflow was the Woodford River (Irish: Sruth Gráinne, meaning 'the Gravelly Stream' or 'the Gravelly River'; also anglicised as the River Gráinne or the Graine River).
 The Woodford River flows out of Little Garadice Lake, which is on the eastern edge of Garadice Lough, with the river flowing north-eastwards via Ballyconnell, eventually emptying into Upper Lough Erne near Teemore in the south of County Fermanagh.

 Natural history

 Fish present in Garadice Lough include tench, roach, bream and pike.
 Large pike have been caught here weighing 10 kg or more.